RayWangWR/RayWangWR.github.io/_pages/about.md

 ## News
+* 2023 - Review for ARR, EMNLP, BMCV, AISTATS, SIGIR and AAAI
+* 2023 - Research Intern at Adobe Research
-* 2023 - One paper accepted by Findings of ACL 2023
+* 2023 - One paper accepted by Findings of ACL
+* 2023 - Invited Talk in Fidelity Investments on "Efficient Low-Resource Training with Pretrained Language Models"
-* 2023 - One paper accepted by AAAI 2023
+* 2023 - One paper accepted by AAAI
-* 2023 - One paper accepted by AISTATS 2023
+* 2023 - One paper accepted by AISTATS
+* 2022 - Review for AAAI, ARR, BMVC
+* 2022 - Research Intern at Adobe Research
-* 2022 - One paper accepted by Findings of EMNLP 2022
+* 2022 - One paper accepted by Findings of EMNLP
-* 2022 - One paper accepted by ACL 2022
+* 2022 - One paper accepted by ACL
+* 2021 - Review for AAAI
-* 2021 - One paper accepted by EMNLP 2021
+* 2021 - One paper accepted by EMNLP
+* 2020 - Applied Scientist Intern at Amazon Alexa
-* 2020 - One paper accepted by Findings of EMNLP 2020
+* 2020 - One paper accepted by Findings of EMNLP

 ## Publications